TingleiWu/PaLI-A-Jointly-Scaled-Multilingual-Language-Image-Model-Paper-Presentation/README.md

 ### Training detail for the model

-For the learning rate, we use a 1k-step linear warmup, followed by inverse square-root decay.
-For PaLI-3B, we use a peak learning rate of 0.01.
-For larger models, PaLI-15B and PaLI-17B, we use a peak learning rate of 0.005.
-The largest model, PaLI-17B, is pretrained using 1,024 GCP-TPUv4 chips for 7 days.
-It uses a four-way model partitioning and a batch size of 4,096.
+For the learning rate, the authors used a 1k-step linear warmup, followed by inverse square-root decay.
+For PaLI-3B, they use a peak learning rate of 0.01.
+For larger models, PaLI-15B and PaLI-17B, they use a peak learning rate of 0.005.
 Overall, the model passes over 1.6B images, one epoch over the entire pretraining dataset.
 The image resolution for this pass is 224×224, and they later changed the image resolution to be 588×588 for pre-finetuning.
-During training, only the parameters of the language component are updated and the vision component is frozen, which provides a boost in performance.

 # Testing

-We evaluate on multiple downstream tasks that include a number of vision and language benchmarks, and additionally language-only and vision-only benchmarks.

 ### Image Captioning(COCO Captions, NoCaps, TextCaps, Multilingual captioning on XM-3600)